keptn/lifecycle-toolkit/docs-new/docs/guides/tasks.md

 - Annotate the appropriate [KeptnApp](../reference/crd-reference/app.md)
-  resource to associate your `KeptnTaskDefinition` with the pre- and post-deployment tasks that should be run.
+  resource to associate your `KeptnTaskDefinition` with the pre/post-deployment tasks that should be run.

 This page provides information to help you create your tasks: